thecloudcode/Stock-Market-Analysis-Twitter-Sentiments/README.md

 **Python**: Utilized for sentiment analysis of Twitter and Stocks data.

 **MS SQL**: Serves as the database management system for storing and managing the Twitter and Stocks data.

+**APIs**: Twitter API, Stock Market API

 ## DataSets 📊